kubernetes/contributor-site/content/en/blog/2026/sig-arch-api-spotlight.md

 long-term design work.

-An anti-pattern we see is teams thinking about a large feature for months and then presenting it three weeks before enhancements freeze saying, "Here is the design, please review."
+An anti-pattern we see is teams thinking about a large feature for months and then presenting it three weeks before enhancements freeze, saying, "Here is the design, please review."
 For big changes with API impact, it’s much better to involve API Governance early.

 And there are good times in the cycle for this -- between freezes -- when people have bandwidth.